SSWConsulting/SSW.People.Profiles/Robert-Jia/Robert-Jia.md

 quote:  "The future belongs to those who believe in the beauty of their dreams."
 ---

 Robert Jia is a software developer at SSW.
-He has been developing software projects more than 8 years on Microsoft technology platform, such as C#, MVC, ASP.Net,WinForm, TFS, SQLServer.
+He has been developing software projects more than 8 years on the Microsoft technology platform, Robert is an expert in C#, MVC, ASP.Net, Windows Forms, TFS and SQLServer.

 **Certifications:**